Skip to main content

 SWPP and Discharge Permits

-The SWPP and discharge permits are provided by the State of Nevada and allow for the property to discharge the ground water that it extracts during the dewatering process in construction.
+The SWPP and discharge permits are provided by the State of Nevada and allow for the property to discharge the groundwater that it extracts during the dewatering process in construction.
 The water is discharged into the storm water drain that goes to Lake Mead and they need to make sure that there are no contaminates in the water.

 Project Labor Agreement

 The project labor agreement was executed between all the Building Trades and the Culinary Union.
 It shows their support of the project and allows for no work stoppages, picketing, slowdowns, or walkouts.
-It allows for the Developer keep the project under construction if there are any disputes, while they are being rectified.
+It allows for the Developer to keep the project under construction if there are any disputes, while they are being rectified.
 The Unions are also aware that there will be some non-union companies working due to the requirements of the local minority participation on the project as well as small businesses.

 Local and Federal Government Support